 ValleyRide Service Changes and the Opening of

-Several service changes to the ValleyRide bus system will be implemented beginning Monday, Oct.
+Several service changes to the ValleyRide bus system were implemented on Monday, Oct.
 24th.
-On that same day, the Main Street Station will open up in downtown Boise.
+On that same day, the Main Street Station opened in downtown Boise.
 Updated route maps and schedules and other pertinent information is now available.
 ACCESS THE NEW ROUTE SCHEDULES.
 Individual HTML pages will be created for each Ada County, Canyon County and Inter county routes.
 Here are brief summaries of the service changes:

 - The Main Street Station (MSS), is an underground transit center located underneath the Clearwater Building near the southwest intersection of Capitol Boulevard and Main Street in downtown Boise.
 It includes eight underground bus bays and five on-street bays located on the south side of Main Street between 9th Street and the MSS exit ramp.